bevacqua/dominus/README.md

 Returns whether at least one of the elements in the array match the provided selector.

+_Then there's also the attribute manipulation API._

+## Attribute Methods

+These methods let you modify DOM element attributes or properties.

 ### `a.html(value?)`

 If a `value` is provided then every element in the `Dominus` collection gets assigned that HTML `value`, then `a` is returned for chaining.
 If you don't provide a `value`, you get the HTML contents of the first node in the `Dominus` collection back.